Water footprint: Grey water footprint

 A grey water footprint refers to the volume of water that is required to dilute pollutants (industrial discharges, seepage from tailing ponds at mining operations, untreated municipal wastewater, or nonpoint source pollution such as agricultural runoff or urban runoff) to such an extent that the quality of the water meets agreed water quality standards.
 It is calculated as:

 where L is the pollutant load (as mass flux), cmax the maximum allowable concentration and cnat the natural concentration of the pollutant in the receiving water body (both expressed in mass/volume).

-Calculation for different actors
+Calculation for different factors

 The water footprint of a process is expressed as volumetric flow rate of water.
 That of a product is the whole footprint (sum) of processes in its complete supply chain divided by the number of product units.
 For consumers, businesses and geographic area, water footprint is indicated as volume of water per time, in particular: